nomensa/jquery.toggle-fields/README.md

 # jQuery Toggle fields

-> Adds form conditions to show and hide form fields.
+> Adds logic to disable and enable form fields.

+The plugin simply:
+- Adds/ removes a disabled class to textual elements;
+- Adds/ removes a disabled class & disabled attribute to input elements.

 ## Usage